Short Term & Independent Programs

 Students selecting this course should be flexible and confident with independent travel and should have the equivalent of two years of university level Spanish.

 NURS 535: Comparing Health Systems in an Intercultural Context: Spain provides students the opportunity to explore the Spanish health care system with a focus on maternal and child health.
 While the course seminar is registered for and taught during the spring semester prior to traveling abroad, fieldwork is offered in Spain following the end of the spring semester and before the beginning of Summer Session I after the sophomore or junior year.

 The course provides an intensive historical, sociopolitical, and cultural perspective on health and health care delivery in Spain.
 Classroom and fieldwork experiences are designed to provide students with a broad view of Spain’s history and culture.
 While in Spain, students spend 2 weeks exploring the health care system.

-Upon completion of the program, students receive one course unit for completion of Nursing 535 (to fulfill their Nursing Elective).
-Knowledge of Spanish is required in order to apply for this program.
+Upon completion of the program, students receive a one-course unit for completion of Nursing 535 (to fulfill their Nursing Elective).
+Knowledge of Spanish is required to apply for this program.

 Eileen Lake, PhD, RN, FAAN

 This fieldwork study abroad program in Thailand is offered to students taking NURS 535: Comparing Health Care Systems in an Intercultural Context: Study Abroad, which is taught during the spring semester prior to traveling abroad.
 Fieldwork based in Bangkok at the Mahidol University School of Nursing is offered following the end of the spring semester and before the beginning of Summer Session I.